Admission Requirements | AGM University

 General Requirements:

-Acceptable documentation of a high school diploma or recognized equivalent includes one of the following:
+Acceptable documentation of a high school diploma or recognized equivalent include:

 • A high school transcript demonstrating an earned high school diploma.